 Green and soothingly beautiful, Kōyasan in Wakayama is a spiritual retreat and one of Japan’s holiest sites.
 It features long avenues of vast cedar trees, as well as hundreds of temples and gardens.
-It’s also here that Kōbō Daishi, one of the most significant religious figures in the country, established the first centre of Shingon Buddhism some 1200 years ago.
+It’s also here that Kōbō Daishi, one of the most significant religious figures in the country, established the first center of Shingon Buddhism some 1200 years ago.

-Setting amid the eight peaks of a forested mountain in Wakayama, more than 800 metres above sea level, Kōyasan (高野山, “Mount Koya”) has been a sacred place for centuries.
-It is the headquarter of Shingon Buddhism, a form of esoteric Buddhism which was introduced to Japan in 805 by Kōbō Daishi (also known as Kukai).
+Setting amid eight peaks of a forested mountain in Wakayama, more than 800 meters above sea level, Kōyasan (高野山, “Mount Koya”) has been a sacred place for centuries.
+It is the headquarter of Shingon Buddhism, a form of esoteric Buddhism that was introduced to Japan in 805 by Kōbō Daishi (also known as Kukai).
 After being granted permission by Emperor Saga, he established the first Shingon temple complex on Kōyasan in 816.
 Kōbō Daishi deliberately selected this site because the terrain supposedly resembles a lotus plant – a sacred flower in Buddhism.

 While Kongobuji is currently the head temple of Shingon Buddhism, Danjo Garan (壇上伽藍) is the sect’s first temple complex.
 After years of searching for a place to headquarter his new religion, Kōbō Daishi started the construction of Danjo Garan in 816.